 Sani-Fem Freshette ($23)

-The Freshette was the first pee funnel I ever bought, and I’ve written of its perfection.
+The Freshette was the first pee funnel I ever bought.
 It does everything just how I want it to, even if it does have some limitations.
 The hard plastic body is a little larger than other models, which is a problem if space is a concern.
 The flip side is that the wider funnel helps ensure you won’t pee on yourself.
 The extension tube has to be inserted into the funnel each time (just like the SheWee), and sadly, I ended up dropping mine into a deep hole when I wasn’t paying attention.
 (You can buy a replacement for $4.)
 For me, the extension tube is a key feature, as it allows for a little more flow direction, which means I can aim farther away and more precisely.
 I’ve found this to be a nice feature while mountaineering, when it’s more difficult to move your body into a better position on a steep slope while tied to other people.

 SheWee Original + Peebol ($13 and $4)